-More about the theme
+More about the topic

-Paul understood that he had been shown such great mercy by Jesus, because Jesus had hope for him and loved him.
-Now Paul could be an example for others.
-“Jesus came to save sinners – and I am the greatest of them,” Paul said of himself.
-When Jesus had shown his power to save him, then others could also have hope.
+Paul understood that he was shown such great grace by Jesus because Jesus had hope for him and loved him.
+Now Paul could become an example for others.
+‘Jesus came to save sinners – and I am the worst of them,’ Paul said about himself.
+When Jesus had shown his power by saving him, then others could also have hope.

 Bible verses that fit the theme